Weak amenability for dynamical systems: Preliminaries

-The \emph{reduced crossed product} of $A$ by $G$ is defined as the closure of $(\pi \rtimes \lambda)(L^1(G,A))$ in the operator norm of $\Bd[L^2(G,\HH_A)]$, and denoted by \rcrs.
-More on this construction can be found in Pedersen~\cite[Chapter 7]{Ped79} and Williams~\cite{Wil07}.
+The \emph{reduced crossed product} of $A$ by $G$ is defined as the closure of $(\pi^\theta \rtimes \lambda^\theta)(L^1(G,A))$ in the operator norm of $\Bd[L^2(G,\HH_\theta)]$; it does not depend on the choice of faithful representation $\theta$ so we will often omit the superscript $\theta$ from our notation, and denote the reduced crossed product by \rcrs, writing $\thcrs$ when we wish to emphasise the choice of $\theta$.
+The \emph{full crossed product} of $A$ by $G$, denoted $\crs$, is the \CA\ obtained by completing $L^1(G,A)$ in the universal norm